clarisli/CarND-Vehicle-Detection/README.md

 I might want to try the following in future:

-* add vehicle detection to the Advanced Finding Lane Line Project
+* Add vehicle detection to the Advanced Finding Lane Line Project
-* use deep learning approach for vehicle detection
+* Use deep learning approach for vehicle detection
-* augment the training data with [Udacity labeled dataset](https://github.com/udacity/self-driving-car/tree/master/annotations)
+* Augment the training data with [Udacity labeled dataset](https://github.com/udacity/self-driving-car/tree/master/annotations)